anndross/infinite-scroll-api/README.md

 ### Start

-To obtain the infinite-scroll-api source codes and the dependent modules, run the git-command in your projects folder:
+To obtain the nasa-pic-of-the-day-api source codes and the dependent modules, run the git-command in your projects folder:

 ```
-    git clone git@github.com:anndross/infinite-scroll-api.git
+    git clone git@github.com:anndross/nasa-pic-of-the-day-api.git
 ```

 Then you need to install the dependencies, run: